peanut-king-solution/PeanutKing_Soccer/README.md

 **PeanutKing Soccer** is a complete Arduino library supporting sensor reading, motor control, omnidirectional movement, and wireless remote control for PeanutKing series soccer robots.

 ### Supported Versions
 - V2 (legacy compatibility)
 - V3 (legacy compatibility)
 - **V4** (main development version)

+Remind: V2, V3, V4 are not compatible to each other, each version has it corresponding hardward kit set.
+For example, version V4 is expected to use with Peanut King Mega shield V4.

 ---